Jmainguy/ppq/README.md

 # ppq
-This is only useful for debian based systmes.
+This is only useful for debian based systems.

 Python Package Query (A apt clone of rpm -qa and -ql from rpm based systems)